tsehaiB/esecfse21artifactsubmission/README.md

 ## Obtaining the artifact

-The artifact is archived [here](https://zenodo.org/record/4885001), while up-to-date source is also available from the [git repository](https://github.com/paulgazz/kmax).
+The artifact can be obtained from its [Zenodo archive](https://zenodo.org/record/4885001), while up-to-date source is also available from the [git repository](https://github.com/paulgazz/kmax).

 Please see [INSTALL.md](./INSTALL.md) for detailed installation